jbouffard/geopyspark/docs/guides/tms.rst

 Python function to convert some tile data into an image that may be served via the TMS server.

-The general approach is to develop a function taking a :class:`~geopyspark.geotrellis.Tile` that returns a byte array containing the resulting image, encoded as PNG or JPG.
+The general approach is to develop a function taking a ``Tile`` that returns a byte array containing the resulting image, encoded as PNG or JPG.
 The following example uses this rendering function approach to apply the same simple color map as above.

 .. code-block:: python